gradio-app/gradio-discord-bot/README.md

 <img width="438" alt="image" src="https://user-images.githubusercontent.com/1778297/208517591-f8024af3-fa2e-41e4-b043-994c4ce5693b.png">
 </p>

 4. If you'd like to load a new Space, just type in the name of a new Space (without any quotation marks) and `@GradioBot` will load the new Space instead.
-If you'd like to reset to the initial state of the `@GradioBot`, you can type in "@GradioBot exit".
+If you'd like to reset to the initial state of the `@GradioBot`, you can type in `@GradioBot exit`.

 We'll show how to use `@GradioBot` with a few more complex Spaces below: